Safely Learning to Control the Constrained Linear Quadratic Regulator: Introduction

 \subsection{System Level Synthesis}

 Many approaches to optimal control for systems with constraints involve receding horizon control, where an \emph{open loop} finite-time trajectory is computed at each timestep; indeed, parameterizing optimal control problems by a state feedback controller generally leads to nonconvex optimization.
+As a motivating example, consider the static feedback law $u_k=K x_k$ applied to the linear system~\eqref{eq:dynamics}.
+Then we can write

+and a similar expression for $u_k$.
+Then it is clear that convex constraints on $x_k$ and $u_k$ will be non-convex in $K$.
 Instead, we can parametrize the problem in terms of convolution with the closed-loop system response,

 where we defined $w_{-1}=x_0$ the fixed initial condition.
-The \emph{system sevel synthesis} (SLS) framework shows that for any elements $\{\Phi_x(t),\Phi_u(t)\}$ constrained to obey, for all $k \geq 1$,
+We note that the expression above is valid for any linear dynamic controller, i.e. any controller which is a linear function of the state and its history.
+Since the relation in~\eqref{eq:phis} is linear, convex constraints on state and input translate to convex constraints on the system response elements.
+The \emph{system level synthesis} (SLS) framework shows that for any elements $\{\Phi_x(t),\Phi_u(t)\}$ constrained to obey, for all $k \geq 1$,

-there exists a controller that achieves the desired system responses~\eqref{eq:phis}.
-The state-feedback parameterization result in Theorem 1 of Wang et al.~\cite{SysLevelSyn1} formalizes this observation, and therefore any optimal control problem over linear systems can be cast as an optimization problem over system response elements.
-We use boldface letters to denote transfer functions, e.g. $\tf{\Phi}_x(z) = \sum_{k = 1}^\infty\Phi_x(k) z^{-k}$ and signals, $\tf{x} = \sum_{k = 0}^\infty x_k z^{-k}$.
-The affine constraints can be rewritten as
+there exists a feedback controller that achieves the desired system responses~\eqref{eq:phis}.
+The state-feedback parameterization result in Theorem 1 of Wang et al.~\cite{SysLevelSyn1} formalizes this principle, and therefore any optimal control problem over linear systems can be cast as a constrained optimization problem over system response elements.
+We remark that similar observations have been used for constrained state feedback control in the finite horizon setting~\cite{goulart2006optimization}.